United Kingdom general elections overview: 1929–1951

 This era saw massive social change in the UK, going through the Great Depression of the 1930s, resulting in a National Government; the Coalition Government of the Second World War led by Winston Churchill; and the socialist Labour government of Clement Attlee.
 This was also the period of the Liberal Party's major collapse and the completion of Labour's rise to power.

 The 1929 election resulted in the Labour Party having the greatest number of seats and they formed a Government under Ramsay MacDonald with the support of the Liberals.
 As a result of the growing economic crisis, McDonald formed a National Government in 1931 with the support of the Conservatives and Liberals, which was not however backed by the majority of Labour MPs.
 This was followed by a general election at which the National coalition, dominated by the Conservatives, won a landslide victory, with the opposition Labour Party reduced to a rump of 52 seats.
 It also led to a permanent split in the Liberal Party, with the National Liberals eventually joining the Conservatives.
 Although Labour recovered somewhat, the (notional) National Government won the 1935 election.

 General elections were suspended during the Second World War, when all three major parties entered into a coalition under Churchill.
 The Labour party gained a landslide victory in 1945.
 Although they won a small majority in the 1950, they were defeated by the Conservatives in 1951, with Churchill returning to power.

 1922–1924

-In the years after the secession of the Irish Free State, the Conservatives led the House of Commons, followed by a surging Labour Party and a declining Liberal Party.
-The Communist Party of Great Britain also enjoyed their most prolonged period of success, though still failed to have more than 1 MP at any time.
+In the years after the secession of the Irish Free State, the Conservatives led the House of Commons, with a surging Labour Party and a declining Liberal Party.
+The Communist Party of Great Britain also enjoyed their most prolonged period of success, though still failed to return more than one MP at any time.

-The 1922 election was won by the Conservatives, with the Labour party in second place and the Liberals split.
-In 1923, the Conservatives lost their majority and the Labour Party were put into office for the first time with the support of the re-united Liberals.
-However, this minority government only lasted 10 months and the 1924 election saw the return of the Conservatives with a large majority and the Liberal Party reduced to a rump of 40 MPs, from which they never really recovered.
+The Conservatives won the 1922 election, with the Labour party in second place and the Liberals split.
+In 1923, the Conservatives lost their majority, and the Labour Party were put into office for the first time with the support of the re-united Liberals.
+However, this minority government only lasted 10 months, and the Conservatives returned to power in 1924 with a large majority.
+The Liberal Party reduced to a rump of 40 MPs, from which they never really recovered.